 Because the cluster system necessarily limits the ways in which teachers and students can interact, we decided to build our 2020-21 school year on a hybrid model.
 The schedule creates room for virtual cross-cluster classes and meetings that enrich both academic and social-emotional learning opportunities.
 Students are able to gather virtually for clubs, affinity groups, music classes, and other important programs essential to both academic growth and overall well-being.

-PreK – Grade 8: Four Days on Campus/All-Remote Wednesdays
+Grades 6 – 8: Four Days on Campus/All-Remote Wednesdays

 Within the classrooms, students and teachers maintain strict social distancing and safety measures; masks are required at all times.
 In the Lower Division, the primary classroom teacher leads humanities and math instruction in the classroom.
 School-wide, science, music, and art take place within the cluster.
 This structure allows students to experience the energy and camaraderie of learning with peers in a classroom rather than alone on a screen even if sometimes that teacher is teaching remotely.

-On Wednesdays, students and teachers follow a schedule focused on core curricular content areas that also provides space for social-emotional learning and connection.
+On Wednesdays, students in Grades 6-8 follow a schedule focused on core curricular content areas that also provides space for social-emotional learning and connection.
 The hybrid schedule creates the room we need to create cross-cluster and cross-supercluster gatherings in virtual classrooms that will support these essential programs.
-In the Upper Division, this includes time earmarked for Advisory, Growth Education, and Clubs and Affinity Groups.
+This includes time earmarked for Advisory, Growth Education, and Clubs and Affinity Groups.
 Lower Division students also look forward to their “Social-Emotional Learning/Wellness Block” on Wednesday afternoons.

 Park's Approach to COVID-19